imagej/imagej.github.io/_pages/libs/scifio.md

     -   OME-XML
     -   PCX
     -   PICT (even in 64-bit mode and/or without QuickTime for Java installed)
--   If SCIFIO cannot handle the image file, it falls back to ImageJ 1.x.
+-   If SCIFIO cannot handle the image file, it falls back to ImageJ.
 -   You can save to SCIFIO-supported file formats using the {% include bc path='File | Export | Image...'%} command.
 Supported formats for export include:
     -   APNG
     -   AVI